By PPMAG | May 31, 2017

 -

 Build submission form in OpenConf.
-This requires coordination with LAC/website team because the OpenConf form will have links to the website.
+This requires coordination with the LAC/website team because the OpenConf form will have links to the website.
 Test the form before launching.

 -